damiant/dust/roadmap.md

 - 🟠 Some kind of priority on favorites (eg color, maybe long press?)
 - 🟠 Tracking friends
 - 🔴 Sync calendar does not delete events you have removed from favorites
-- 🔴 Possibly duplicating calendar entries on Android
-- 🔴 Switch to using the Capacitor plugin  https://ebarooni.github.io/capacitor-calendar/

 - 🔴 Use Capacitor share for image snap
 - 🔴 Save my camp location should ask for camp if not at event
 - 🔴 Share map should include dust and title overlaid on the map
 - 🔴 Share map should include link that opens dust to add friend
-- 🔴 Dark side of the mug has a 27 hour event
-- 🔴 All day events for Burning Man are entered as 2 x12 hour.
-Need to clean these up
 - 🔴 Center Camp is not listed as a camp (backend change)
 - 🔴 Temple is not listed as art (backend change)
 - 🔴 Click camp name to switch to camps view and select camp